 - When the postnuptial agreement is drafted, both parties must provide a full and fair disclosure of assets, income, and liabilities.
 If either party supplies incorrect or incomplete information, the postnuptial agreement is not considered valid.

 - Postnuptial agreements must be fair.
 A contract that is one-sided or unjust is not enforceable.

 - Individual states enforce specific requirements for valid postnuptial agreements.
 A postnuptial agreement lawyer in Gainesville can draft a postnuptial contract that meets all state requirements to ensure the contract is legally enforceable.

 In the event of a divorce, a postnuptial agreement drafted by a family law attorney offers a number of benefits, including a shorter divorce process, more control over the division of assets, liabilities, and spousal support, and less money spent on court and attorney fees.
 If you and your spouse frequently argue over finances, a postnuptial agreement can help renew confidence in your marriage.
-For more information about postnuptial contracts, contact the postnuptial agreement attorneys of The Law Office of Silverman, Mack & Associates today for a free consultation.
+For more information about postnuptial contracts, contact the postnuptial agreement attorneys of Silverman and Mack, LLC today for a free consultation.